-We have a tendency to put time limits on certain things, particularly things that make people uncomfortable—grieving, celebrating, learning, things that actually deserve time and shouldn’t be subject to limit imposed by anyone other than the person the experiences belong to.
+We have a tendency to put time limits on certain things, particularly things that make people uncomfortable—grieving, celebrating, learning, things that actually deserve the time and shouldn’t be subject to limitations imposed by anyone other than the person the experiences belong to.

 Picking up the pieces, reexamining the way forward, or adapting to a loss of staff or income isn’t something to rush.
 This is, as they say, a marathon not a sprint.

 We cannot tell you how to keep people from having opinions, but we can encourage you to care less about others than you do about your immediate needs.
 Take a meeting hiatus, build in time for brainstorming sessions, hit up mentors and peers for counsel, and allow yourself as much racecourse as you need to get to the finish line comfortably.

 Navigating this new order isn’t a solitary endeavor.
 Talk to peers, reach out to partners and vendors, be reminded that COVID-19 is happening to all of us.